verven/contourklip/README.md

 ##### Numerical considerations

 - Clearly, the library actually computes an accurate numerical approximation of a clipping operation, not least because the intersection of beziers has no closed-form solution.
 After all the purpose of this library is to have an explicit shape representation of the clipping operation result.
 - The implementation might not be robust, but numerical issues leading to an incorrect state should be detected in which case `success()` returns false.
 Also, since contourklip is self-contained, it does not use a robust geometry kernel such as CGAL.
-However, as shown in the "advanced usage" section, some predicate functions from eg. CGAL can be used.

 ## About the algorithm